rowanshah/Quantum-Approach-To-Rendezvous-Problem-Using-Qiskit/README.md

 ![problem](Miscallaneous/problem.png)

 ## The Implementation
+This circuit below shows visually what our algorithm is in terms of quantum gates.
 ![circuit](Solution/maincircuit.png)
 We start by putting Alice and Bob in a superposition over the whole graph, preparing them for iterations of Grover's Search.